viktoriousss/tap-installation/README.md

 - https://www.viktorious.nl/2023/01/18/update-to-my-scripted-installation-of-tap-version-1-4-now-also-supported/

 Currently only a single cluster TAP scripted installation is available, multi-cluster TAP installation will follow.
 Both version 1.3 and 1.4 will work.

+Due to some recent changes, please follow the documentation included in the Single Cluster folder.